What Can Your Online Shop Do for the Chinese New Year?

 When it comes to availability and delivery times, customers don’t have such a great sense of humour.
 Therefore, keep your promises and they’ll have fewer reasons to write a negative review in the first place.

-In case of conflict, being accommodating is worth more than being stingy in the long run.
-You may lose a few bucks, but this is better than receiving a negative review you won’t ever get rid of.
+In case of conflict, good customer service is worth more than being stingy in the long run.
+You may end up spending a bit more money, but this is better than receiving a negative review you won’t ever get rid of.

 However, if you get a negative review despite all the measures listed above, the rule is: don’t despair!
 By properly reacting to a negative review, you can turn it into a positive insight into your shop's customer service.